tatters/soundgen/cran-comments.md

   - Windows Server 2008 R2 SP1, R-devel

 ## R CMD check results
-One NOTE:
+One or two NOTEs:
 ------
 * checking installed package size ...
-NOTE installed size is  6.3Mb sub-directories of 1Mb or more: doc   4.4Mb
+NOTE installed size is  6.4Mb sub-directories of 1Mb or more: doc   4.5Mb
 Comment: I do have two large vignettes (the .Rmd text alone is ~200 KB, plus illustrations) that have not increased in size over the past few updates.

-"Possibly mis-spelled words in DESCRIPTION: formant" This is correct: a formant is a resonance frequency of the vocal tract.
-"Anikin": this is my name in the published reference to the package.
+* checking for future file timestamps ...
+NOTE unable to verify current time
+Comment: seems to be some server issue, nothing to do with the package